 What do different tissues on ultrasound look like?

 In the first of this series on the basics of using MSK ultrasound, we discussed how you can orientate yourself to the transverse/longitudinal image on ultrasound.
-I thought it would be useful to next discuss the appearance of different tissues.
+I thought it would be useful to next discuss the appearance of different tissues on ultrasound.
 This is another key aspect to help orientation, as when you can appreciate the relationship of tendons to bones, and tie that together with your anatomical knowledge you can quickly develop a blueprint in your mind of where you are and what you are looking at.

 I will cover the key tissues that you will encounter